aliyaliyuan/PlasmaXcan/README.md

 ## Data Acquisition

-You must start with a Seurat object from single-cell data.
+I started with a Seurat object https://zenodo.org/records/14586466 .
 I used liver data acquired from single-cell eQTL experiments.
-The dataset I used is available on GEO at https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE289173 .
+The Seurat object I used was dervied from single-cell liver data available on GEO at https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE289173 .

 ## Pre-processing Data
-After acquiring the Seurat object from your single-cell data, epigenetic features from Enformer (https://github.com/hakyimlab/scPrediXcan/blob/master/Scripts/Enformer_epigenomic_features/Geuvadis_individuals_epigenome.txt), it is time to pre-process the data.
+After acquiring the Seurat object from your single-cell data and the metadata.csv from Geuvadis Enformer-dervied epigenetic features: https://zenodo.org/records/15477910 ,  it is time to pre-process the data.

 Start with preprocess.R to generate the correct tsv file that has the observed gene expression data from the single-cell data you are using.
 This tsv file is The "IbG_" tsv file produced by this script contains the following columns: gene_name, individual_1, individual_2, individual_3, etc. It is the individual-by-gene matrix that shows the expression value of each gene per individual.